Tap here to get 5 Secrets to Stress Free Dinners

 • Preheat your oven to 350 degrees Fahrenheit.
 Line 2 muffin pans with 12 cupcake liners each.
 Spray the cupcake liners with cooking spray.

-• In a large bowl whisk together the flour, baking powder, baking soda, cinnamon, nutmeg, cloves, ginger, and salt.
+• In a large bowl, whisk together the flour, baking powder, baking soda, cinnamon, nutmeg, cloves, ginger, and salt.

-2 1/2 cups all purpose flour, 1 1/4 teaspoons baking powder, 1 teaspoon baking soda, 1 1/4 teaspoon cinnamon, 1/2 teaspoon nutmeg, 1/8 teaspoon cloves, 1/8 teaspoon ginger, 1/2 teaspoon table salt
+2 1/2 cups all purpose flour, 1 1/4 teaspoons baking powder, 1 teaspoon baking soda, 1 1/4 teaspoons cinnamon, 1/2 teaspoon nutmeg, 1/8 teaspoon cloves, 1/8 teaspoon ginger, 1/2 teaspoon table salt

 • In a medium bowl, whisk together the eggs, sugar, honey, oil, apple sauce, and carrots until smooth.